Rob Friedman (baseball analyst)

 Rob Friedman (born c.
-1966), also known by the moniker PitchingNinja, is an American baseball analyst, social media personality and author, known for his pitching gifs and videos on Twitter and for creating social media resources for baseball recruiting and scouting.
+1966), also known by the moniker PitchingNinja, is an American baseball analyst, social media personality and author.
+He is known for his pitching GIF and videos on Social media and for creating social media resources for baseball recruiting and scouting.
 He is an analyst for Major League Baseball, Peacock, Fox Sports, NESN and ESPN.
-Friedman coached High School baseball and is also a licensed attorney.
-Friedman also founded Geolocation Software company Digital Envoy.
-As of July 2024, Friedman had over 500,000 followers on his PitchingNinja Twitter account and over 500,000 followers on Instagram.
-Friedman's PitchingNinja account has been referred to as "one of baseball’s most famous social media accounts".
-Friedman also has over 230,000 subscribers on the PitchingNinja YouTube channel.
-Friedman is the author of Unhittable: How Technology, Mavericks, and Innovators Engineered Baseball's New Era of Pitching Dominance.
+A licensed attorney and former high school baseball coach, Friedman also founded the geolocation software company Digital Envoy.
+As of August 2026, his PitchingNinja accounts had over 575,000 followers on X (social network) account and over 710,000 followers on Instagram.
+The PitchingNinja account has been referred to as "one of baseball’s most famous social media accounts".
+Friedman also has approximately 325,000 subscribers on the PitchingNinja YouTube channel.
+He is the author of Unhittable: How Technology, Mavericks, and Innovators Engineered Baseball's New Era of Pitching Dominance.

 Major League Baseball dispute and resolution

-In 2019, Friedman was briefly suspended from Twitter by Major League Baseball and Twitter, due to a copyright dispute, but eventually was reinstated and hired as an analyst for Major League Baseball, in what was seen as a potential change for baseball's restrictive social media policy.
+In 2019, Friedman was briefly suspended from X (social network) (thenTwitter) by Major League Baseball and Twitter, due to a copyright dispute, but eventually was reinstated and hired as an analyst for Major League Baseball, in what was seen as a potential change for baseball's restrictive social media policy.
 Since Friedman's reinstatement, his work has been featured on MLB.com.